tatsuyafujisaki/android-playground/markdown/edge-to-dge-and-predictive-back-gesture.md

 # Edge-to-edge

 - In Android 15 or later, edge-to-edge is enabled without calling [enableEdgeToEdge()](https://developer.android.com/reference/kotlin/androidx/activity/package-summary#(androidx.activity.ComponentActivity).enableEdgeToEdge(androidx.activity.SystemBarStyle,androidx.activity.SystemBarStyle)).
-- In Android 14 or earlier, edge-to-edge is disabled if you don't call `enableEdgeToEdge()`.
+- In Android 14 or earlier, edge-to-edge is disabled if you don't call `enableEdgeToEdge()` in each Activity.

 > If your app targets SDK 35 or later, edge-to-edge is automatically enabled for Android 15 devices or later.
 > To enable edge-to-edge on previous Android versions, do the following: